rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 .. literalinclude:: ../../../../rosjava_tutorial_pubsub/src/main/java/org/ros/rosjava_tutorial_pubsub/Listener.java
   :language: java
   :linenos:
+  :lines: 17-
+  :emphasize-lines: 26

-In line 42 we see another example of rosjava's asynchornous API.
+In line 26 we see another example of rosjava's asynchornous API.
 We can add as many :javadoc:`org.ros.message.MessageListener`\s to our :javadoc:`org.ros.node.topic.Subscriber` as we like.
 When a new message is received, all of our :javadoc:`org.ros.message.MessageListener`\s will be